munoztd0/Hitchhikers_guide_to_the_brain/index.md

 # Welcome to my little Hitchhiker's guide to the brain

-_'So once you do know what the question actually is, you'll know what the answer means.'_   Douglas Adams
+_'So once you do know what the question actually is, you'll know what the answer means.'_     -Douglas Adams

 Credit for all the comic goes to [Randall Munroe](https://xkcd.com/)